Recent Priory grad Politte has strong tournament run in Florida

 “That one is a 200-yard, par-3 straight into the wind, and it's just surrounded by water.
 It's just one of those holes where I was standing over the ball and I knew I had to hit it perfectly for it to even have a chance of getting there.
 And I did not come close to hitting it well,” Politte said.
 “If I wouldn't have doubled that last hole, I would have been pretty satisfied with how I played.
 That just put a sour taste in my mouth at the end of the round.”

-Politte's final round total of 4-over 76, also played on the Blue Monster, featured a triple bogey on the 8th Hole, a par-5.
+Politte's final round total of 4-over 76, also played on the Blue Monster, featured a triple bogey on the eighth hole, a par 5.

 “I pretty much did the same thing as the second day.
 I played 17 holes of good golf,” he said.
 “I only had three or four bad holes over the tournament.”